Freeman East Asia Internship Award

-The Freeman East Asia Internship Fund will make available eighteen $5,000 awards to support MIIS students as Freeman Foundation Fellows, to undertake internships or practica in East Asia during the 2021-2022 academic year or Summer 2022.
-The recipients of the lump-sum cash prize will be selected by a faculty committee on a competitive basis.
+The Freeman East Asia Internship Fund is accepting applications to support internships and practica in East Asia during the 2024 calendar year.
+Recipients of the fellowship (support ranges from $3,500 to $6,500, see levels below) will be selected by a faculty committee on a competitive basis.

 Interested students will submit an application including the following:

 - An application form,

 - A résumé, and

 - An essay (no more than 1,000 words) on